philippgille/chromem-go/README.md

 It's *not* a library to connect to Chroma and also not a reimplementation of it in Go.
 It's a database on its own.

-The focus is not scale or number of features, but simplicity.
+The focus is not scale (millions of documents) or number of features, but simplicity and performance for the most common use cases.
+On a mid-range 2020 Intel laptop CPU you can query 1,000 documents in 0.5 ms and 100,000 documents in 56 ms, both with just 44 memory allocations.
+See [Benchmarks](#benchmarks) for details.

-Performance has not been a priority yet.
-Without optimizations (except some parallelization with goroutines) querying 5,000 documents takes ~500ms on a mid-range laptop CPU (11th Gen Intel i5-1135G7, like in the first generation Framework Laptop 13).

 > ⚠️ The project is in beta, under heavy construction, and may introduce breaking changes in releases before `v1.0.0`.
 All changes are documented in the [`CHANGELOG`](./CHANGELOG.md).